andrew/ultimate-awesome/README.md

 - [awesome-go-cn](https://github.com/ccq18/awesome-go-cn) - Awesome Go 中文翻译.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.
 - [awesome-chinese-webcomics](https://github.com/ChicagoChinese/awesome-chinese-webcomics) - A curated list of Chinese webcomics for language learners.
-- [awesome-browser-hdr](https://github.com/cmahnke/awesome-browser-hdr) - A List of Tools for browser HDR.
 - [awesome-vue3](https://github.com/code-hua/awesome-vue3) - 🎉 A list of Vue3 plugins. (一个关于Vue3 各种功能插件相关列表。).
 - [awesome-mobile-development](https://github.com/CodingAleCR/awesome-mobile-development) - This is a repository full of resources that you might find useful whether you are learning mobile development or want to find tools that help you in the process.
 - [awesome-marl-engineering](https://github.com/cor3bit/awesome-marl-engineering) - A (very subjective) curated list of Safe Multi-agent Reinforcement Learning resources.